-The actions seek injunctive relief against the merger, rescission of the merger if it is consummated or rescissionary damages, monetary damages, and an award of plaintiffs' costs and attorneys' fees.
-None of the lawsuits specify any amount of damages sought and, therefore, it is not practicable to estimate a range of possible loss in connection with this litigation.
-The Dallas County complaint and one of the Cole County complaints have been amended following the announcement of the increase in the merger consideration.
-These amended class action complaints, both of which were filed in July 2002, renew their initial allegations and allege that the cash consideration of \$13.50 per share is inadequate.
+The actions seek injunctive relief against the merger, rescission of the merger if it was consummated or rescissionary damages, monetary damages, and an award of plaintiffs' costs and attorneys' fees.
+None of the lawsuits specify any amount of damages sought, and therefore it is not practicable to estimate a range of possible loss in connection with this litigation.